-Filandia is a hidden gem that many travelers have not even heard of.
-Located only an hour away from Salento, you can visit Filandia as a day trip or for a few days.
+Filandia is a hidden gem that many Colombia travelers have not even heard of.
+Located only an hour away from Salento, you can visit Filandia on a day trip or for a few days.

 How to Get to Filandia from Salento?

-To get to Filandia from Salento, head over to the main park of Salento, Plaza De Bolivar, the same place where you got your transportation to Cocora Valley.
+To get to Filandia from Salento, head over to the main park in the town square of Salento, Plaza De Bolivar, the same place where you got your transportation to Cocora Valley.
 Tell the person at the booth that you want to go to Filandia and he or she will be able to assist you further.

 Salento is located in the rich coffee region surrounded by some of the lushest nature in the world.
 It shouldn’t surprise you that it also has an amazing waterfall nearby, Santa Rita waterfall.

 If the Colombia heat is proving to be a little too much to handle, why not take a short hike and bath in the freshwater of Santa Rita?
-Surrounded by nature on all sides, Santa Rita waterfall feels like a paradise in the jungle.
+Surrounded by nature on all sides, this Salento waterfall feels like a paradise in the jungle.
 Come with your friends, splash some water around, and have a good time.

 How to Get to Santa Rita Waterfall from Salento?

-The Acaime Hummingbird Sanctuary is located in the Cocora Valley (Valle de Cocora) and can be reached on a 45-minute detour from the Valle de Cocora hiking loop.
+The Acaime Hummingbird Sanctuary, Casa de los Colibris in Spanish, is located in the Cocora Valley (Valle de Cocora) and can be reached on a 45-minute detour from the Valle de Cocora hiking loop.

 How to Get to Acaime Hummingbird Sanctuary from Salento?

-As I said, The Acaime Hummingbird Sanctuary is located in Cocora Valley.
-The only way to reach it is through hiking the Cocora Valley long loop.
+Since the Acaime Hummingbird Sanctuary is located in Cocora Valley, the only way to reach it is through hiking the Cocora Valley long loop.
 Start the loop counterclockwise and about 2 hours in you will arrive at a fork.

 Take the path to the right and you will arrive at Acaime Hummingbird Sanctuary in about 45 minutes or so.
-Do note that by adding this detour, you will add an additional 1.5 hour to 2 hours to the already demanding 5-6 hour loop at Cocora Valley itself.
+Do note that by adding this detour, you will add an additional 1.5 hours to 2 hours to the already demanding 5-6 hour loop in Cocora Valley itself.

-8. Eat Trout (Trucha), the Famous Local Fish
+8. Eat Trout (Trucha), The Famous Local Colombian Dish

 Trout, or trucha in Spanish, might seem like a common plain dish.
 However, trout is a delicacy and one of the many traditional Colombian dishes, especially in the Quindio region where Salento is located.